Missionaries of St. Francis de Sales

-The Missionaries of St. Francis de Sales (MSFS), also known as the Fransalians, was founded in Annecy, France on 24 October 1838 by Fr.
-Peter Mermier under the patronage of St. Francis de Sales.
-The political disturbances in the country, especially the French Revolution had its impact in the spiritual realm too as it left the people in a deep spiritual crisis and indifference towards their religious duties.
-Sensing the signs of the time Fr.
-Mermier took upon himself the task of a spiritual renewal in his people by preaching parish missions.
-This special apostolate in turn gave rise to a community of preachers gathered around Fr.
-Mermier.
+The Missionaries of St. Francis de Sales (MSFS), also known as the Fransalians, was founded in Annecy, France on 24 October 1838 by Peter Mermier under the patronage of Francis de Sales.
+Mermier felt that the political disturbances of the French Revolution had left the French people in spiritual crisis, and took up preaching parish missions in the hope of bringing about spiritual renewal.
+This special apostolate in turn gave rise to a community of preachers gathered around Mermier.

 History

-It was founded in response to the desire of St. Francis de Sales to found a society of missionary priests.
-Nearly two centuries after the saint's death, Monsignor Joseph Rey, a successor of the Saint in the See of Annecy, broached the subject of such a society to Father Peter Mermier, who had been considering the same idea.
-Accordingly, Father Mermier put the design into execution.
+It was founded in response to the desire of Francis de Sales to found a society of missionary priests.
+Nearly two centuries after de Sales's death, Joseph Rey, his successor in the See of Annecy, broached the subject of such a society to Peter Mermier, who had been considering the same idea.
+Accordingly, Mermier put the design into execution.

 In 1830 the institute was formed with La Feuillette as the site for the mother-house.
 This was solemnly blessed by the bishop on 8 August 1837, and the congregation canonically instituted by him on 8 October 1838.
 The society was not to be a mere association of priests, but a new religious congregation, bound by simple vows.
-Hence Father Mermier, the first superior-general, offered himself and his companions to the Pope for foreign missions.
+Hence Mermier, the first superior-general, offered himself and his companions to the Pope for foreign missions.
 In 1845 his offer was accepted by Congregation for the Evangelization of Peoples, and the first missionaries of St. Francis de Sales set out for India.